Get Started with Frontline EducationRequest a Demo

 Heather Stocking wanted to give her Human Resources team more time to be creative and strategic.
 That meant getting rid of a lot of their paperwork.
 Sounds great, right?
 But it wasn’t that simple.

-This is the story of how the HR department at Bettendorf Community School District went paperless.
+This is the story of how the HR department at Bettendorf Community School District went paperless with a document management system.
 But it’s really a story about change management.
 It’s about getting buy-in from teachers, leaders and the school board.
 It’s about how Heather and her team at Bettendorf carefully (and successfully!) navigated a massive shift away from “the way things have always been done” — calming fears and addressing concerns along the way.

 For further reading…